Major Change: Measuring the Size of the Relief Area Where a Ball Must be Dropped and PlayedGolf's New Rules

 Reasons for Change:

-The new procedure will mean there will be greater consistency across all relief procedures, making it simpler for players to know where and how to drop a ball:
+The new procedure means that there is greater consistency across all relief procedures, making it simpler for players to know where and how to drop a ball:

-- For example, many times today a player is required to drop a ball as near as possible to a certain spot (such as where the previous stroke was made or where a ball was embedded) and questions can arise about whether it was dropped near enough to that spot.
+- For example, many times under the previous Rules, a player was required to drop a ball as near as possible to a certain spot (such as where the previous stroke was made or where a ball was embedded) and questions often came up about whether it had been dropped near enough to that spot.

-- The new procedure when dropping with reference to a spot will be to drop a ball anywhere in a relief area measured one or two club-lengths from (but not nearer the hole than) that spot.
+- The new procedure when dropping with reference to a spot is to drop a ball anywhere in a relief area measured one or two club-lengths from (but not nearer the hole than) that spot.

-The definition of a club-length as the longest club other than a putter will mean that a player cannot choose which club to measure with based on the situation.
+The definition of a club-length as the longest club other than a putter means that a player cannot choose which club to measure with based on the situation.

-Using the longest club for measuring will minimize the inconsistency in the size of a relief area between players (including eliminating the advantage for players who currently can use a long putter for measuring).
+Using the longest club for measuring minimizes the inconsistency in the size of a relief area between players (including eliminating the advantage for players who previously could have used a long putter for measuring).